fer-hnndz/dotfiles/README.md

 ```bash
 sudo pacman -S xf86-input-synaptics
 ```
-Refer to the wiki to setup the gestures, or apply the config file in this repo.
+Refer to the wiki to setup the gestures, or copy the `70-synaptics.conf` file located in `extra-config` to `/etc/X11/xorg.conf.d/`.

 ## GPU Drivers
 You may want to install GPU drivers, just in case.\